 - Early Intervention The roles and responsibilities of Early interventionists to ensure that all infants identified with hearing loss receive early intervention services no later than 6 month of age.

-- Parent Information Parent Information: information for parents on hearing screening and next steps if your baby did not pass the initial screen.
+- Parent Information Information for parents on hearing screening and next steps if your baby did not pass a hearing screen.

 - Guide By Your Side Program Guide By Your Side Program: For parents of children with hearing loss, the GBYS program offers parents support and is free for all Michigan families.